ironblocks/hello-firewall-foundry/README.md

 #### Ownership

-For the purpose of simplicity, all the contracts that are deployed and used in this project are owned by the same account - the default first account provided by `Anvil`.
+For the purpose of simplicity, all the contracts that are deployed and used in this project are owned by the same account - the default first account provided by [Anvil](https://book.getfoundry.sh/anvil/).

 #### Contracts

+- **`HelloFirewall.sol`** - this is our demo counter smart contract

+- **`HelloFirewallPolicy.sol`** - this is our custom security policy, which prevents anyone from incrementing the counter above a configurable threshold

 - **`Firewall.sol`** - this is the smart contract for the Firewall.
 It provides methods that allow a Firewall Consumer to subscribe or unsubscribe to security policies.
-It also allows the Firewall Owner to approve or disapprove which security policies will be available to Firewall Consumers
+It also allows the Firewall Owner to approve or disapprove what security policies will be available to Firewall Consumers

-  > The `Firewall Owner` is the principal that deployed the Firewall
+  > The `Firewall Owner` is the principal _(person, people, or organization)_ that deployed the Firewall
   >
-  > The `Firewall Consumer` is a smart contract - such as our `HelloFirewall.sol` - which inherits the `FirewallConsumer` so that it can consume security services from the Firewall.
+  > A `Firewall Consumer` is a smart contract - such as our `HelloFirewall.sol` - which inherits the `FirewallConsumer.sol` contract so that it can consume security services from the Firewall.

-- **`HelloFirewall.sol`** - this is our demo counter smart contract

-- **`HelloFirewallPolicy.sol`** - this is our custom security policy, which prevents anyone from incrementing the counter above a configurable threshold

 #### Internal Wiring

 1. Every transaction sent to our `HelloFirewall` contract will be examined the `Firewall`.
 For this to work, we first need to tell it what `Firewall` to use.
    We do this by calling `setFirewall(FIREWALL_ADDRESS)` on the `HelloFirewall` smart contract.

-2. As an additional layer of security, only policies that have been approved by a `Firewall Owner` will be available to `Firewall Consumers` for them to subscribe to said policies.
+2. As an additional layer of security, only policies that have been approved by a `Firewall Owner` will be available to `Firewall Consumers` for them to subscribe to.
-   This is done by calling `setPolicyStatus(POLICY_ADDRESS, BOOLEAN)` on the `Firewall`. > The `Firewall Owner` in this demo is the same account that deploys the `HelloFirewall`.
+   This is done by calling `setPolicyStatus(POLICY_ADDRESS, BOOLEAN)` on the `Firewall`.

+   > The `Firewall Owner` in this demo is the same account that deploys the `HelloFirewall`.

    > In real world scenarios, the `Firewall Owner` may be any principal _(person, people, or organization)_, as governed or decentralized as needed _(i.e. DAO etc.)_

-3. Lastly, our `HelloFirewall` smart contract needs to tell the `Firewall` what security policies should be configured to protect it.
-In our case, we tell the `Firewall` that we want the `HelloFirewallPolicy` security policy to protect any calls to our smart contract.
-We do this with `addGlobalPolicy(OUR_ADDRESS, POLICY_ADDRESS)`.
+3. Last, our `HelloFirewall` smart contract needs to tell the `Firewall` what security policies should be configured to protect it.
+In our case, we tell the `Firewall` that we want the `HelloFirewallPolicy` security policy to protect all calls to our smart contract.
+We do this by calling `addGlobalPolicy(OUR_ADDRESS, POLICY_ADDRESS)` on the `Firewall`.
-   > Note that only functions that have the `firewallProtected` modifier will be protected by the `Firewall`
+   > Note that within our `HelloFirewall` example contract, only functions that have the `firewallProtected` modifier will be protected by the `Firewall`
    >
-   > More advanced modifiers are also available, see the official documentation for more info _(link below)_
+   > More advanced modifiers and configuration options are also available, see the official documentation for more info _(link below)_

 ## External References